gardehal/3d-printing/created/metric-screws/screw-thread-tests.md

   - Threads too fine in nut.

 - Conclusions:
-  - 0.15 mm tip seems like a good allround size.
+  - 0.15 mm tip seems like a good all-around size.
   - 0.20 mm and larger for faster builds, prototypes.
   - 0.10 mm and smaller for detailed builds ONLY when 0.15 mm fails.
-  - 20% infil with 0.05 mm tip is pretty strong (relative to other bolts, se point below).
+  - 20% infill with 0.05 mm tip is pretty strong (relative to other bolts, se point below).
-  - 15% infil with 0.15 mm and 0.20 mm tip relativly weak.
+  - 15% infill with 0.15 mm and 0.20 mm tip relatively weak.
-  - 20% infil should be base infil level.
+  - 20% infill should be base infill level.
   - ALWAYS use brim, screws have always failed when it's off.

-TODO shrink inner nut space with 0.75 mm, 0.25 mm more than M8 VI...
-NB threads aligning, some reason popping below Y0
+- M8 nut (marked "VIII") - SUCCESS
+  - Attempted to shrink height of nut with 1.00 mm by putting a smaller nut inside the existing M8 nut.
+Center all axes.
+  - Almost perfect fit for a M8 VI bolt.
+  - Nut no longer spins freely if flicked.
+  - Very little wriggle up down, still some left right.
+  - 1 mm larger (14 mm) than the M8 VI bolt head (13 mm).

+- M8 nut (marked "IX") - SUCCESS
+  - Attempted to shrink height of nut with 1.00 mm by putting a smaller nut inside the existing M8 nut.
+Center all axes.
+  - Checked sized before merging parts, should be standards M8 size (13 mm).
+  - Same benefits as M8 VIII, but the correct size.

+- M8 (marked "X") - FAIL
+  - Printed a set of the rounded screw heads.
+  - Shaft with threads is around 8.5 to 9 mm, does not even fit with the loose nuts.
+  - Probability of need to be redesigned.

+- M8 (marked "XI") - FAIL
+  - Scaled screw down 1 mm.
+  - Nuts now fit, but rattle too much.
+  - Redesign is necessary.

+- M8 (marked "XII") - FAIL
+  - Remade all M8 screws to an uniform 5.5 mm tall head, 15 mm at the widest, 13 mm on the hex flats.
+  - Remade all M8 screws to 30 mm tall (long).
+  - Threads turned out 7.5 mm.
+  - From the printing layers it seems that adjusting the Y correction slightly could yield one more line
+  - Head is 13 x 14.9 - 15 mm x 5.5 mm.
+  - Screw is 30 mm long.
+  - Design program and encoding program says 8 mm.
+  - Unsure if error is in design program, transfer from design program to printer encoding program, encoding program, or print.

+- M8 (marked "XIII") - INCONCLUSIVE
+  - Adjusted one bolt-object 0.5 mm for assumed printer error.
+  - Measures out exactly 8 mm.
+  - M8 IX nut rattles more than it does on < IX bolts.
+  - Adjusted one bolt-object 1 mm for assumed printer error.
+  - M8 + 1 mm too large, came out as 8.5 to 8.75 mm.

+- M8 (marked "XIV") - SUCCESS
+  - Adjusted one bolt-object 0.75 mm for assumed printer error.
+  - Design measurements head: 13x15x5.5 mm
+  - Design measurements shaft: 8.75x8.75x24.5 mm
+  - Physical measurements head: 13x15x5.75 mm
+  - Physical measurements shaft: 8x8x24.5 mm
+  - M8 VIII nut fits very well, minor rattle.
+  - M8 IX nut fits perfectly, almost no rattle.